 Ø Low level of vitamin D coexists with calcium deficiency and vitamin B12 deficiency.
 Minimum exposure to sun light means low levels of Vitamin D and hence low levels of Vitamin B12.

 Vitamin B12 is absent in plants, but is predominantly present in non-vegetarian food or animal sources of food like milk and milk products (the concentration is not sufficient to meet the daily requirements), Meat (abundant in liver, kidney and other organs), fish and eggs.
+Many micro-organisms present in human intestines are also capable of synthesizing vitamin B12.
+Hence, the use of antibiotics, antacids and acid inhibitor drugs shall be minimized to maximize the absorption of B12.

 In case of severe deficiency of vitamin B12, the patients is administered several doses of vitamin B12 supplements or injections (For those who cannot absorb vitamin B12 directly, doctors recommend injections).